 For the years ended December 31, 2014 and 2013, we earned approximately \$16.4 million and \$5.8 million in net servicing fees.
 Servicing fees include fees earned for all activities related to servicing ACRE Capital's loans, the net fees earned on borrower prepayment penalties and interest earned on borrowers' escrow payments and interim cash balances, along with other ancillary fees and reduced by write-offs of MSRs for loans that are prepaid, changes in the fair value of the servicing fee payable and interest expense related to escrow accounts.
 For the years ended December 31, 2014 and 2013, we earned approximately \$17.5 million and \$5.0 million in net gains from mortgage banking activities, respectively.
 Gains from mortgage banking activities includes the initial fair value of MSRs, loan origination fees, gain on the sale of loans, interest income on loans held for sale, changes to the fair value of derivative financial instruments, including loan commitments and forward sale commitments and reduced by the expense related to the initial fair value of the servicing fee payable and interest expense related to our Warehouse Lines of Credit.
-The increase in mortgage banking revenue for the year ended December 31, 2014 compared to the year ended December 31, 2013 primarily relates to only four months of operations for ACRE Capital being included in the consolidated statements of operations for the year ended December 31, 2013 compared to one year of operations for the year ended December 31, 2014.
-In addition, ACRE Capital rate-locked 36 loans totaling \$496.6 million in commitments for the year ended December 31, 2014 compared to 20 loans totaling \$131.3 million in commitments for the year ended December 31, 2013, which resulted in increased mortgage banking revenue for the year ended December 31, 2014.
+The increase in mortgage banking revenue for the year ended December 31, 2014 compared to the year ended December 31, 2013 primarily relates to only four months of operations for ACRE Capital being included in the consolidated statements of operations for the year ended December 31, 2014.
+In addition, ACRE Capital rate-locked 36 loans totaling \$496.6 million in commitments for the year ended December 31, 2014 compared to 20 loans totaling \$131.3 million in commitments for the year ended December 31, 2014 compared to 20 loans totaling \$131.3 million in commitments for the year ended December 31, 2014.